deckhouse/deckhouse/docs/site/pages/stronghold/documentation/admin/UPDATE_CHANNELS.md

 lang: en
 ---

-Deckhouse Virtualization Platform (DVP) uses five update channels intended for use in different environments, with varying requirements in terms of stability:
+Deckhouse Stronghold uses five update channels intended for use in different environments, with varying requirements in terms of stability:

 | Update channel | Description                                                                                                                                                                                                                                                                                          |
 | ---------------- |---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|